How To Dispose Of Old Books And Magazines (Without Just Throwing Them Out)

 2. Offer them to a library or community project

-• Children’s books in good condition
+• Children’s books in excellent condition.

-• GCSE / A-level revision guides
+• GCSE / A-level revision guides (must be the current curriculum).

-• Large print books
+• Large print books for care homes or community centres.

 How to do it properly: